 Bristol has one of the most vibrant and diverse Commercial Law concentrations in the UK.
-The School of Law has a number of specialists in different branches of the subject, who are active in leading publications at the cutting edge of Commercial Law scholarship.
+The Law School has a number of specialists in different branches of the subject, who are active in leading publications at the cutting edge of Commercial Law scholarship.
 They draw on their expertise in teaching a wide range of courses at undergraduate and postgraduate level in Bristol.
-They have also recently lectured widely at other leading university law schools, including Auckland, Cambridge, the UN/IMO International Maritime law Institute in Malta, Tulane and Oxford.
-Professor Francis Rose, Professor of Commercial Law, is General Editor of Lloyd’s Maritime and Commercial Law Quarterly, the leading international commercial law journal, and of its associate International and Commercial Law Yearbook (of which Simon Baughen is a section editor).
+They have also recently lectured widely at other leading university law schools, including Auckland, Cambridge, the UN/IMO International Maritime law Institute in Malta, Melbourne, Tulane and Oxford.